codesource/ep-image-cropper/README.md

-# Empire &amp; Puzzles report
+# Empire &amp; Puzzles tools
-Tool to merge titan and war images and build a report.
+* Merge titan and war images and build a report.
+* Export heroes